Why carry an IDP while driving in Angola?

 It is a north-central town in Angola which developed into an essential open-air market district and the principal cotton-producing area within Angola before the civil war.
 It was partially destroyed because of the civil war, but since the peace negotiations were set, its reconstruction has also begun and is still well on its way.
 It is home to many waterfalls, forests, and nature areas for safaris or extreme excursions.

-Bring your international driver’s license for Angola if you want to drive through the landscape of Malanje, which has three very distinct forms, with one region differing from the other: the Malanje Plateau, the Lower Kassanje, and the Songo or Alto Kwanza.
+Bring your local valid driver's license, as well as your International Driver’s License for Angola, if you want to drive through the landscape of Malanje, which has three very distinct forms, with one region differing from the other: the Malanje Plateau, the Lower Kassanje, and the Songo or Alto Kwanza.
 Visiting geo-reserves and nature parks is truly remarkable for its vast inclusions of flora and fauna, focusing on the Palanca Negra Gigante, a rare type of antelope that is the symbol of Angola.

 If you’re fond of nature walks or wildlife activities, Malanje is one of the best places to visit in Angola.
 The city is abundant with national parks and reserves that will surely fulfill your heart’s desires.